ScheduleClout/Extension/README.md

 ## Known Issues and Possible Improvements
 1. The extension uses chrome's alarm API to handle its task; therefore, if for any reason the alarm API doesn't fire, the scheduler will not work.
-1. The extension doesn't show any indicators while doing its job.